intermine/im-docs/docs/about/jobs/software-developer-java.rst

 * Experience with version control.
 We use **git**.
 * Familiarity with client side web tools, e.g. **Angular**, **Backbone.js**, **React**.
-* Some awareness of modern web best-practices.
+* Some awareness of modern bioinformatics best-practices.
+* An interest in synthetic biology.
 * A need for continual self-improvement and ongoing learning.

 Our Toolset